 The rate $R(E_{i}, E_{i+1})$, called the {\it stochastic energy exchange rate} between sites $i$ and $i+1$, has the following form:

 where $K \gg 1$ is a sufficiently large constant.
-As explained above, the stochastic energy exchange rates is assumed to be the square root of the minimum of site energy when either of the site energy is sufficiently small.
+As explained above, the stochastic energy exchange rate is assumed to be the square root of the minimum of site energies when either of the site energies is sufficiently small.
 The maximum of stochastic energy exchange rate is set as $K < \infty$ for technical reasons.
-Without such an assumption, the Lyapunov function is not in the domain of the infinitesimal generator of the Markov chain, which impose certain technical complexity \cite{meyn1993stability}.
-As the aim of this paper is to show that the property of the rate function at low energy leads to polynomial rate of convergence to NESS, we choose to cap the energy exchange rate by $K$. $K$ is assumed to be sufficiently large so that it will not significant affect the dynamics at any ``normal configuration''.
+Without such an assumption, the Lyapunov function is not in the domain of the infinitesimal generator of the Markov chain, which imposes certain technical complexity \cite{meyn1993stability}.
+As the aim of this paper is to show that the property of the rate function at low energy leads to polynomial rate of convergence to NESS, we choose to cap the energy exchange rate by $K$. $K$ is assumed to be sufficiently large so that it will not significantly affect the dynamics at any ``normal configuration''.
 In particular, we assume $K \gg T_{L}, T_{R}$.